Evil0ctal/ChatGPT-Minecraft-Plugin-Translater/README-EN.md

    - `python3 main.py`
    - Delete the remaining test files in the following two directories
-   - Place one or more yml configuration files into the specified input folder `Original_Files`.
+   - Place one or more yml configuration files into the specified input folder `Input_Files`.
-   - Run the script and check the output folder `ChatGPT_Translater_Output`.
+   - Run the script and check the output folder `Output_Files`.
 4. **Check Translation Results**:

    - After translation, check the files in the output folder.